xgfone/configmanager/README.md

     3. Call the method `Parse()` of the parser with those option values, and get the parsed result.
     4. Merge the parsed result together.
 6. Check whether some required options have neither the parsed value nor the default value.

+## Parser

+In order to deveplop a new CLI parser, you just need to implement the interface `CliParser`.
+In one `Config`, there is only one CLI parser.
+But it can have more than one other parsers, and you just need to implement the interface `Parser`, then add it into `Config` by the method `AddParser()`.
+See the example above.
+See [doc](https://godoc.org/github.com/xgfone/go-config).

 ## Usage
 ```go